-- 2.8 Within Medway there are various public sports facilities as can be seen in figure 2.3.
-The area contains one regional and one-district sports centre, Black Lion Leisure Centre in Gillingham (currently under redevelopment as Medway Park) and Strood Sports Centre respectively.
-They provide a wide range of facilities including indoor swimming pools and an outdoor all weather sports pitch at Strood Sports Centre.
-There is also an international trampoline centre, Jumpers Rebound Centre situated next to the Black Lion Leisure Centre.
-There are a number of local sports centre, including the Stirling Centre in Rochester, Lordswood Leisure Centre and Deangate Indoor Bowls, Athletics and Golf Course.
-Swimming pools are also located at Hoo, St. Werburgh and Splashes Leisure Pool at Rainham.
+- 2.8 Within Medway there are various public sports facilities3 as can be seen in figure 2.3.
+The area contains one regional and one-district sports centre, Medway Park Leisure Centre in Gillingham and Strood Sports Centre respectively.
+They provide a wide range of facilities including indoor swimming pools and an outdoor all weather sports track and pitches at Strood Sports Centre.
+There is also an international trampoline centre, Jumpers Rebound Centre situated next to the Medway Park Leisure Centre.
+There are a number of local sports centres, including the Sterling Centre in Rochester, Lordswood Leisure Centre and Deangate Indoor Bowls, Athletics and Golf Course.
+Swimming pools are also located at Hoo St. Werburgh and Splashes Leisure Pool at Rainham.
 Other key facilities include an ice rink at Gillingham Business Park, a private all weather sports pitch (ATP) at Anchorians in Gillingham, Sir Joseph Williamson's Mathematical School and 2 S/ATP's at Holcombe Hockey Club and one at the Army Garrison grounds (Gillingham). - 2.9 Other facilities include a badminton centre of performance in Gillingham, an internationally recognised Indoor Bowls Club at Prince Arthur Road in Gillingham and the other indoor bowls centre at Deangate.
-A growing number of private health and fitness facilities are being established in Medway. - 2.10 Medway Council has a Sports Development Strategy 2005-2010, which intends to guide sports development in Medway between 2005 and 2010.
-In addition to the strategy audits of all sporting and recreational provision, including private, voluntary, council, village halls community centres and publicly owned leisure centres are carried out regularly.
+A growing number of private health and fitness facilities are being established in Medway. - 2.10 Medway Council has a Sports Development Strategy that includes: Medway Games, Major Sports events and elite training, Club, coach and athlete development, Event volunteering, Medway Sports Award and London 2012.
+More information can be found from the Councils Sports development web page4.
+In addition to the strategy, audits of all sporting and recreational provision, including private, voluntary, council, village halls community centres and publicly owned leisure centres are carried out regularly.
 There is a range in the quality and standard of provision.